 We often hear aboutfood self-sufficiency, especially at the moment.
 But what exactly does it mean?

 Food self-sufficiency is an increasingly relevant issue in the current context.
-It is defined as the ability of a country or region to meet the food needs of its population through its own production, thus minimizing dependence on imports.
-This implies the development of local production, whether through individual farming (gardening) or collective farming (local farms).
+It is defined as the ability of a country or region to feed its population.
+This is achieved through local production.
+This self-sufficiency reduces dependence on imports and encourages the development of agriculture, whether individual (gardening) or collective (local farms).

 Québec’s dairy sector: an economic engine